-The Mixed use zone caters for a range of Commercial, Residential, Retail, Service and Community uses that support the creation of a Mixed use centre and complement the learning and research functions of the university or serve the local catchment.
+The Mixed use zone caters for a range of Commercial, Residential, Retail, Service and Community uses that support the creation of a Mixed use centre which is focused on complementing the learning and research functions of the university or serving the local catchment.

 Uses that serve the local catchment will generally cater for the needs of the immediate community, will not undermine the viability of uses in nearby centres and will support university needs.

 The Mixed use zone may also cater for larger uses that complement the university and development, such as a school or college.